Blue group — PALINDROMES

 Seems like: PALINDROMES → Actually: HORROR MOVIES MINUS 'S'

-although 'sinner' could be a palindrome, in this context it belongs to the horror movies category
+although 'sinner' could be a palindrome, in this context it belongs to horror movies without the letter 'S'

-Seems like: CITIES → Actually: STARTING WITH SLANG FOR ZERO
+Seems like: HORROR MOVIES MINUS 'S' → Actually: STARTING WITH SLANG FOR ZERO